How to Create Google Alerts: A Complete Guide (With GA4 Monitoring Tips)

 How to Create Google Alerts (Tutorial + Best Uses)

-In this article, we’ll explain what Google Alerts are, walk you through the setup process of creating Google Alerts, and share a few of the best ways to use them for your website.
-Ready to get started?
+In this article, we’ll explain what Google Alerts are, walk you through the setup process, share the best ways to use them for your website, and show you how to see exactly what happens to your traffic when those alerts fire.

 What Are Google Alerts and How Do They Work?

-Google alerts are automatic notifications that Google sends to you based on specific conditions you’ve set up for monitoring content across the web.
-They’re pretty straightforward in how they work.
+Google Alerts are automatic notifications that Google sends to you based on specific conditions you’ve set up for monitoring content across the web.
 First, you define certain keywords, phrases, or websites that are important to your interests or business.
 Then, Google scans the internet to find new content about these topics.
 Whenever it identifies a match, you’ll receive an alert notification.

 ExactMetrics is the best WordPress Analytics plugin.
 Get it for free!